Updated June 9, 2023

-Needless to say that SQL is the undisputed king of data languages.
+Needless to say that SQL is the greatest of data languages.
 Nowadays, both relational and non-relational databases are based on SQL.
-Data Definition Language or DDL is a term introduced to define MySQL data structures in SQL 2016.
-You can, however, use them create, alter, or edit data structures in SQL.
+Data Definition Language or DDL is a term for defining MySQL data structures in SQL 2016.
+You can, however, use them to create, alter, or edit data structures in SQL.

 XML type of data is actually a part of XML Schema.
-It defines specific parts for introducing datatypes which can be used in XML Schemas.
-This language, which is actually represented in XML provides a structured set which can be found in XML document type definitions or DTD whatever you want to call it, for allocating datatypes on not only attributes but also on elements.
+It defines specific parts for introducing datatypes that can be used in XML Schemas.
+This language, represented in XML, provides a structured set that can be found in XML document type definitions or DTD, whatever you want to call it, for allocating datatypes on attributes and elements.

 3. The R Math

 R Math is a language for computing stats and graphics.
-To be more specific, Its a GNU project.
-R Math actually is a combination of software tactics for the manipulation of data, calculating various stuff and displaying graphics.
+To be more specific, it’s a GNU project.
+R Math is a combination of software tactics for manipulating data, calculating various stuff, and displaying graphics.

-It handles data effectively in a proper storage facility, with the help of operator suites for calculating arrays, matrices and has an enormous collection of apps for the analysis of graphical data to display it either on-screen or on hardcopy.
-It also has a matured, but simple and effective programming language at the same time, which includes loops, conditions and recursive methods for input and output.
+It handles data effectively in a proper storage facility, with the help of operator suites for calculating arrays and matrices, and has an enormous collection of apps for the analysis of graphical data to display it either on-screen or hardcopy.
+It also has a matured but simple and effective programming language at the same time, which includes loops, conditions, and recursive methods for input and output.

 4. Haskell – functional programming

-Haskell is an awesome language, which can do a lot of things.
+Haskell is an awesome language that can do a lot of things.
 Besides, it’s also famous for Cloud programming.
-Haskell platform for cloud programming consists of a lot of libraries for sending non-dynamic closures to remotely connected nodes, a rich set of APIs and also a set of Platform Libraries, similar to that of Erlang OTP i.e. Open Telecom Platform.
+Haskell platform for cloud programming consists of many libraries for sending non-dynamic closures to remotely connected nodes, a rich set of APIs, and a set of Platform Libraries similar to that of Erlang OTP i.e., Open Telecom Platform.

 5. Erlang Programming

-Erlang has a rich set of features such as supports to distribution, tolerance of faults that help to code, compile and debug apps easily in the cloud programming.
+Erlang has a rich set of features, such as distribution support and fault tolerance that help in coding, compiling and debugging apps easily in the cloud programming.

-Besides, Erlang was mainly developed run in situations like concurrent parallel or distributed.
+Besides, Erlang was mainly developed to run in situations like concurrent parallel or distributed.
 These techniques make sure that they have no side effects.
-What this actually means is, if you run a piece of data inside a function to run against the function itself, it will not affect anything else in the system process.
+This means that if you run a piece of data inside a function to run against the function itself, it will not affect anything else in the system process.

-In short, if you run a function n number of times all in one instance concurrently, none of the executions of these function will have any effect on others.
-Surprised?
-Yeah, welcome to the world of Haskell then.
+In short, if you run a function n number of times all in one instance concurrently, none of the executions of these functions will have any effect on others.

 6. Python Programming

-Python!Python!Python!
-This programming language is just everywhere.
+Python programming language is everywhere.
 From writing viruses to servers to building high-end apps.
-Python programming makes has made it possible to create and run cloud programming apps on the go.
+Python programming makes it possible to create and run cloud programming apps on the go.

-You can code your apps in a web-based editor or just run a terminal session from any random browser.
-Cloud computing features with python on the go, everything is saved on the web, making it possible to start and stop your work from being anywhere in the world.
+You can code your apps in a web-based editor or run a terminal session from any random browser.
+Cloud computing features Python on the go; everything is saved on the web, making it possible to start and stop your work from being anywhere in the world.

 Besides the fact that Python has batteries included, it also runs smoothly on extremely powerful servers hosted by the Amazon ECC.
-Without paying anything, you can code and run any cloud programming python programs with your creative mind.
+Without paying anything, you can code and run any cloud programming Python program with your creative mind.

 7. Golang Programming

 Golang is Google’s official programming language.
-Its built on Google’s infrastructure and has a good amount of storage and cloud computing features services for the same.
-GAE compiles and runs Golang apps using a sandboxed environment, which is quite safe to say so.
-Your homemade app will receive requests from the web, it will perform its job, and send back responses while working in an interactive environment.
+It’s built on Google’s infrastructure and has a good amount of storage and cloud computing features services for the same.
+GAE compiles and runs Golang apps using a sandboxed environment, which is quite safe.
+Your homemade app will receive requests from the web, perform its job, and send back responses while working in an interactive environment.

 Golang receives full support for go-routines from GAE, except for parallel execution.
-Go-routines were built to run on single threads.
-However, in the case of multiple requests, say that if one request is waiting for a reply from an API call, another request could be executed by the same instance.
+Go-routines run on single threads.
+However, in the case of multiple requests, if one request is waiting for a reply from an API call, another request could be executed by the same instance.

 Google App Engine v/s Amazon EC2

 The cloud-based services of cloud computing features are only as reliable as the web application lying under the table.
 If the web application even has a few issues, then moving the application into the cloud computing features might become a problem.
-Another obscure problem is of cloud programming security and its data as to how much secure and reliable they are.
+Another obscure problem is cloud programming security and its data, as to how secure and reliable they are.

-So, no matter how much you try, whatever you try, most people end up using Google App engine or the Amazon EC2.
+So, no matter how much you try, whatever you try, most people end up using the Google App Engine or the Amazon EC2.
 As for me, I would prefer the Amazon EC2, but that’s just a personal consideration.
-So, now we know what’s what let’s consider the differences between the two:
+So, now let’s consider the differences between the two:

-It’s been time since Google App Engine has been released.
+It’s been a time since Google App Engine came out.
 It is more focused on testing than developing high-end cloud servers and applications.
-Google and Amazon offer similar stuff, but the pros of GAE is that Google package offers everything in one bundle, unlike Amazon where you have to pay separately for storage or ECC for cloud hosting.
+Google and Amazon offer similar stuff, but the pros of GAE are that the Google package offers everything in one bundle, unlike Amazon, where you have to pay separately for storage or ECC for cloud hosting.

 In GAE, developers are limited to Python, though Google has future plans to add multiple cloud programming languages.
-Google’s BigTable is extremely fast which enables an equally distributed MultiD map, than just simple traditional rows and columns.
-Syntaxes in GAE are somewhat similar to that of SQL, so it must be easy for SQL developers to migrate to GAE.
+Google’s BigTable is extremely fast, enabling an equally distributed MultiD map rather than simply traditional rows and columns.
+Syntaxes in GAE are somewhat similar to SQL, so it must be easy for SQL developers to migrate to GAE.

 Amazon ECC asks companies to lease their computers to run their own customized apps.
-Virtual machines are rented out here on the internet.
-These virtual machines can be started and stopped as required.
-It supports Xen virtualization which means it has sizes ranging from 2 GB to 8 GB of memory and up to 900 GB of storage.
+Virtual machines are rented out here on the Internet and can be started and stopped as required.
+It supports Xen virtualization, which means it has sizes ranging from 2 GB to 8 GB of memory and up to 900 GB of storage.
 This thing might change in the future.
-You can, however, keep yourself up-to-date from the amazons main web services website.
-It contains updated links, cloud programming tutorial and white pages as well.
+You can, however, keep yourself up-to-date from the Amazon main web services website.
+It also contains updated links, cloud programming tutorials, and white pages.